 - Being underweight or overweight before pregnancy or not gaining enough weight during pregnancy

 - Having certain health conditions, like high blood pressure, preeclampsia, diabetes or thrombophilias (blood clotting disorders).
-Or having certain infections during pregnancy, like a sexually transmitted disease (STD) or other infections of the uterus, urinary tract or vagina.
+Or having certain infections during pregnancy, like a sexually transmitted disease (also called STD) or other infections of the uterus, urinary tract or vagina.

 - Preterm premature rupture of the membranes (also called PPROM).
 This is when the sac around the baby breaks early, causing labor to start.

-- Being pregnant after in vitro fertilization (IVF).
+- Being pregnant after in vitro fertilization (also called IVF).
 IVF is a fertility treatment used to help women get pregnant.

 - Being pregnant with a baby who has certain birth defects, like congenital heart defects or spina bifida